philippeportesppo/AirMentorPro2_SmartThings/README.md

 Raspberry PI 3 with Apache2 and PHP5 installed properly<p></p>
   Raspberry Pi PHP and Apache installation instructions (https://www.raspberrypi.org/documentation/remote-access/web-server/apache.md)
 Assign a static IP address to your raspberry on your local network.
 This project works only if your Hub and raspberry are on same network(otherwise the HubAction won't work and you need to implement external HTTPrequest instead)<p></p>
-1 USB dongle BT-LE (Plugable Dual-Mode BT-LE/BT model USB-BT4LE)  I didn't make it with the internal BT-LE of the Pi, I used this external one.<p></p>
+Optional: 1 USB dongle BT-LE (Plugable Dual-Mode BT-LE/BT model USB-BT4LE)  I didn't make it with the internal BT-LE of the Pi, I used this external one.
+The Raspberry Pi internal BTLE works finr using Linux raspberrypi 4.4.50-v7+ #970 SMP Mon Feb 20 19:18:29 GMT 2017 armv7l GNU/Linux< image from the Raspberry website <p></p>
 Additional installation on Raspberry:<p></p>
   <li>Bluez (http://www.elinux.org/RPi_Bluetooth_LE)<p></p></li>
   <li>BluePy (https://github.com/IanHarvey/bluepy)<p></p></li>